 “Manjushri, eventually the Wheel-turning king, seeing among his troops those who have been greatly successful, is overjoyed, and at last gives them the incredible pearl which he has long worn in his top-knot, and which he would never casually give away.”

-“So too is it with the Thus Come One.
-As king of the Dharma within the three realms, he uses Dharma to teach and transforms all living beings.
-Seeing the army of worthy ones and sages doing battle with the demons of the five skandhas, the demons of afflictions, and the demons of death, and being greatly successful extinguishing the three poisons, escaping the three realms, and rending the nets of the demons, the Thus Come One is greatly pleased.
-He then speaks to them this Dharma Flower Sutra which can lead living beings to All-Wisdom, which meets with resentment and disbelief in all the world, and which he has never spoken of before.”
+“So, too, is it with the Tathagata.
+As the great king of the Dharma within the three realms, he uses Dharma to teach and transforms all living beings.
+Seeing the army of worthy ones and sages doing battle with the demons of the five skandhas, the demons of afflictions, and the demons of death, and being greatly successful extinguishing the three poisons, escaping the three realms, and rending the nets of the demons, the Tathagata is greatly pleased.
+He then speaks to them the Dharma Flower Sutra which can lead living beings to All-Wisdom, which meets with resentment and disbelief in all the world, and which he has never spoken of before.”

-“Manjushri, the Dharma Flower Sutra is the foremost among the Thus Come One's teachings.
-Among all the teachings it is the most extremely profound, and it is only bestowed at the very end, just like that bright pearl which the powerful king long kept and then gave away.
-Manjushri, the Dharma Flower Sutra is the secret treasury of all the Buddhas, Thus Come Ones.
+“Manjushri, the Dharma Flower Sutra is the foremost among the Tathagata's teachings.
+Among all the teachings it is the most profound, and it is only bestowed at the very end, just like that bright pearl which the powerful king long kept and then gave away.
+Manjushri, the Dharma Flower Sutra is the secret treasury of all the Buddhas, Tathagatas.
 Among all the Sutras it is the highest.
-In the long night of time it has been guarded and never recklessly spoken.
+In the long night of time it has been guarded and never recklessly expounded.
 Today, for the first time, I am speaking it for you.”

 At that time the World Honored One, wishing to restate this meaning, spoke verses saying,